- Trade stocks for $0 and no annual fee

 |Level of controversy||2|

-While L Brands's payout ratio might seem fairly standard, it's worth remembering that L Brands may be investing much of the rest of its net profits in future growth.
+While L Brands's payout ratio might seem low, this can signify that L Brands is investing more in its future growth.

 L Brands's shares were split on a 2:1 basis on 31 May 2000.
 So if you had owned 1 share the day before before the split, the next day you'd have owned 2 shares.
 This wouldn't directly have changed the overall worth of your L Brands shares – just the quantity.
 However, indirectly, the new 50% lower share price could have impacted the market appetite for L Brands shares which in turn could have impacted L Brands's share price.